2Abendsegler/GClh/docu/development-tampermonkey.md

 ### Step 2: Deactivate old GC little helper II userscript
-- deactivate the old userscript GC little helper II
-- only one GClh should run at the same time (if not there will be a warning that GClh is running more than once)
+Only one GClh should run at the same time.
+Avoid conflict between to instances of GClh the original GClh script have to be deactivated.
+If not there will be a warning that GClh is running more than once.

+ - In the Tampermonkey Menue choose *Dashboard*
+ - Choose the tab *Installed scripts*
+ - Use the switch to deactivate the original GClh script

 ### Step 3: create a script stub
 - create a new (blank) userscript, for example with the name `GC little helper II (Dev)`